thealifaisal/vector-space-model/README.md

 tf*idf for for each document, save it into the columns.
 Our work for one word has been done.
 Now do this document preparing for each word.

-After that, read a query, create tokens then lemmas, write it into tf col for query in Excel, calculate tf*idf of query.
+After that, read a query, create tokens then lemmas, write it into tf col for query in Excel, calculate tfxidf of query.

-Now select a tf*idf doc column and multiple with tf*idf query, sum all those products if sum < alpha, add that document I’d to result set.
-Do this for all tf*idf doc columns.
+Now select a tfxidf doc column and multiple with tfxidf query, sum all those products if sum < alpha, add that document id to result set.
+Do this for all tfxidf doc columns.

+Since a cache excel file has been created with tf*idf scores, the next time the program runs, it will check a if a file is created and if it is created will check a certain, if flag is turned on that means computation has been done, we just have to process the scores for the query which would reduce the time of the system being available for general use.